mozilla/webdev-bootcamp/security.rst

 Security
 ========

-As you are reading this guide, it can be assumed that you will be building web applications for Mozilla.
 While there is a web security team, building secure services is your responsibility, too.
 This guide will give you a quick heads-up on important topics.

 Involving the Security Team
 ---------------------------